On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

-Then, since $1/2 - r\geq 1/4$ the limit in $K$ of the polynomial function on the r.h.s. of \Cref{EqComparison} is $+\infty$ uniformly in $r\in [0,\frac 14]$, and the result follows; there exists $K>0$ such that the polynomial function above is non-negative, for instance $\max(0,K_0)$ where $K_0$ is the largest root.
+Then, since $1/2 - r\geq 1/4$, the polynomial function in $K$ on the right-hand side of \Cref{EqComparison} tends to $+\infty$ uniformly in $r\in [0,\frac 14]$ when $K$ goes to infinity, and the result follows: there exists $K>0$ such that the polynomial function above is non-negative, for instance, $K\defeq\max(0,K_0)$ where $K_0$ is the largest root of the polynomial.

-The proof in the case $t > 1/2$ (the other is symmetric) is even simpler since $t- r > t-1/2$ and consequently, there is no choice in the matching of the two measures; it is determined by the corresponding masses.
-One can directly apply the argument above. \end{proof}
+The proof in the case $t > 1/2$ is even simpler: since $t- r > t-1/2$, there is no choice in the matching of the two measures and it is determined by the corresponding masses.
+One can then directly apply the argument above.
+The same reasoning applies to the case $t < 1/2$. \end{proof}

 We now prove \cref{prop:measure-separation}.